klauspost/compress/zstd/README.md

 BETA - there may still be subtle bugs, but a wide variety of content has been tested.
 There may still be implementation specific stuff in regards to error handling that could lead to edge cases.

-For now, a high speed compressor has been implemented.
-The compression ratio is roughly equivalent to zstd level 2.
+For now, a high speed (fastest) and medium-fast (default) compressor has been implemented.

+The "Fastest" compression ratio is roughly equivalent to zstd level 1.
+The "Default" compression ration is roughly equivalent to zstd level 3 (default).

 In terms of speed, it is typically 2x as fast as the stdlib deflate/gzip in its fastest mode.
 The compression ratio compared to stdlib is around level 3, but usually 3x as fast.